Frequently Asked Questions

 There are many ways you can reach a solution without pursuing a formal complaint.
-A Title IX coordinator can help identify personalized informal resolutions and provide practical assistance.
+A Title IX coordinator can help identify individualized informal resolutions and provide supportive measures.
 These include, but are not limited to, switching discussion sections, changing on-campus housing, or notifying the responsible party of inappropriate behavior.
 You are in control of the process.
 Whatever resolution you’re seeking will come through collaboration with your Title IX coordinator.
 Read more information about accommodations.

-Yale policy strictly forbids retaliation against individuals who report sexual misconduct, file complaints of sexual misconduct, cooperate in the investigation of sexual misconduct, or hear formal or informal complaints of sexual misconduct.
+Yale policy strictly forbids retaliation against individuals who report sexual misconduct, file complaints of sexual misconduct, cooperate in the investigation of sexual misconduct, or hear formal complaints of sexual misconduct.

 If you are concerned about potential retaliation, a Title IX coordinator can help you.
-Title IX coordinators will do their best to find creative and personalized solutions to address your concerns while protecting your identity.
+Title IX coordinators will work with you to address your concerns while protecting your identity.